bsdpozzo/ASSESSING-BASIS-RISK-IN-MARGIN-INSURANCE-FOR-BEEF-CATTLE-FARMING-IN-BRAZIL/README.md

 # Assessing Basis Risk in Margin Insurance for Beef Cattle Farming in Brazil

-This repository contains the data and R scripts used in the article:
+This repository contains the data publicly available and R scripts used in the article:

 **ASSESSING BASIS RISK IN MARGIN INSURANCE FOR BEEF CATTLE FARMING IN BRAZIL**